-I agree that the medical information contained in this plan may be shared with individuals involved with my child's care and education, and I give my consent to the school to administer the schools supply of anti-histamine as part of my child's treatment for anaphylaxis.
+I agree that the medical information contained in this plan may be shared with individuals involved with my child's care and education, and I give my consent to the school to administer anti-histamine as part of my child's treatment for anaphylaxis.
 I confirm I have administer this medication in the past without adverse effect.